agiletodd/agiletodd.github.io/_posts/Training-Certification/2016-06-15-Is-The-Professional-Scrum-Foundations-Course-For-Me.md

 - Agile
 - Scrum
 ---
-Looking for training on Scrum but unsure which course is the right course for you?
-Is your organization struggling adopting Agile?
+Looking for training on the Scrum framework but unsure which course is the right course for you?
+Is your organization struggling with adopting Scrum?
 Maybe you just want to take a course that will help you build really good software.

 There are an ever growing number of Scrum courses surfacing in the software development industry.
 There is no doubt that Agile and Scrum are very hot right now.
 To maximize your potential it is important to select training that is in alignment with your goals.
 Most importantly you have to make sure the trainer and the curriculum they teach will not waste your money.